shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * It is okay to have keys/naming that are not human understandable/readable.
 * The source is available - such that hashes based on source contents can be produced.
 * It does not matter if hashes/keys are static between runs.
-* It is not important that a future version would be compatible with a previous version.
+* It is not important that a future version would be compatible with a previous version or vice versa.
 * Could be all in memory.
-* May need mechanisms to limit size
+* May need mechanism/s to limit the working set
-* Generated source can be made to work with some extra effort, because we can hash generated source
+* Generated source can be made to work, because it is possible to hash generated source

 At the other end of the spectrum a baked persistant cache